IPC Electronic Manufacturing Services (EMS) Program Management

 Cancellation and Substitutions

-Registrant must cancel at least one business day prior to the start of the segment for which he/she has registered in order to receive a full refund.
+Registrant must cancel at least 14 business days prior to the start of the segment for which he/she has registered in order to receive a full refund.
 Registrant failing to cancel will forfeit his/her registration fee.
 A registration may be transferred to another individual at any time without penalty.
-Registrant must complete all four segments within a 12-month time frame or he/she will be charged an additional $500 per segment he/she needs to complete.
+Registrant must complete all segments within a 12-month time frame or he/she will be charged an additional $500 per segment he/she needs to complete.
 An additional exam fee will apply if retesting is required.

 Phoenix International — A John Deere Company